NinjaChris16/NinjaChris16.github.io/_posts/2017-7-20-WMUSeniorDesign.md

 ---
 layout: post
-title: You're up and running!
+title: SMBJ Examples
 ---

-Working on adding examples of using the SMBJ library as requested by the project owner. </p>
+Working on adding examples of using the SMBJ library as requested by the project owner.